Online Student/Staff Information and Payment Information

 You will need to register for the first time.

-If you would like to complete a Free and Reduced Family Application and have a Family Portal account, there will be a benefit button that will take you to the application page.
+All families need to complete the Free and Reduced Family Application and this can be done through the Family Portal.
+There is a benefit button that will take you to the application page.

-In the event a student does not have sufficient funds in hand or in their account to pay for a school meal, the student will be allowed to charge a meal to their account.
+In the event a student does not have sufficient funds in hand or in their account to pay for an a la carte food item, the student will be allowed to charge a meal to their account.
 This policy prohibits AAPS and food service staff from:

-- identifying students who cannot pay for a school meal or owe a negative balance in any way, such as wristbands, or handstamps,
+- identifying students who cannot pay for a la carte items or owe a negative balance in any way, such as wristbands, or handstamps,

 - make students perform chores or work to pay for their meals,